 11) What does your work-life balance look like?

 My current work-life balance sort of looks like that M.C.
 Escher Relativity drawing with the never-ending stairs… no beginning, no end.
 When I ditched my 8-5/M-F routine for a business of my own, I lost the lines of demarcation between life and work.
-I can wake up one day at 4:00 AM and work on a project for the hospital, or I can go out of town for a couple days on Mapes In-Situ business.
+I can wake up one day at 4:00 AM and work on a project for the hospital, or I can go out of town for a couple of days on Mapes In-Situ business.
 I also have the option to head out for a week with Jason on a vacation.

 In other words, every day is different and is weighted differently depending on the needs of my business, per diem work, or family life.
 This is liberating and wonderful, but it also takes a lot of self-navigation to cover all my bases.